 Ducking under the wing, I emerged on the opposite side.
 I slapped my open palm on the top of the fuselage and felt the satisfying boom of reinforced plywood under my hand.

 I found the handholds and climbed up onto the wing, It didn't tip and sway like the U-2 and R-5 trainers that I was used to.
 Instead the Yak with its wide undercarriage merely dipped a wing.
 An accommodating gesture as it took my weight.
 A nod between comrades.
 It gave, but it did not submit.

 The canopy felt heavy, but slid back smoothly.
 Swinging one leg over the edge of the cockpit, I could place my foot inside, into the space just behind the control column.
-Then pivot to draw the other leg up and over the sill and place a hand on each side of the cockpit edge to lower myself down into the seat.
+Then pivot to draw the other leg up and over the sill and place a hand on each side of the cockpit edge, lowering myself down.

 The seat itself was a curved slab of solid armour plate.
 It wrapped around me and extended up and behind to protect my head.
 It was icy cold, but reassuring in its strength.
 Nothing at all like the metal tube and timber slats that I was used to.
 I settled my shoulders into it, then practised twisting left and right to look to the rear.
 The groundcrew were nowhere in sight.

 The cockpit smelled sharp and cruel.
 A mixture of fuel, metal and sweat.
 I breathed in lungfuls of the air.
 Eager to take in the scent and become a part of this thing.
 I watched as I exhaled and the condensation clouded the inside of the perspex canopy.

 The controls felt good.
 Solid, and well-sized for gauntleted hands.
 Everything was easily within reach.
 The throttle and the large trim wheels, high and forward.
 Easy to reach for and to grasp without looking.